Stellium in Astrology

 Sign stellium vs house stellium: different things, often confused

-House stelliums without sign alignment are common near sign boundaries where planets cluster near one cusp but occupy different signs.
+House stelliums without sign alignment are common near sign boundaries where bodies cluster near one cusp but occupy different signs.
 These read as a pure life-area focus without the thematic unity a same-sign stellium provides.
-Sign stelliums that cross a house boundary (three planets in Virgo where one falls in the 5th house and two in the 6th) read as thematic unity without a single life-area anchor.
+Sign stelliums that cross a house boundary (three bodies in Virgo where one falls in the 5th house and two in the 6th) read as thematic unity without a single life-area anchor.
 Both partial configurations are valid; they just do different work than the aligned version.

 What counts as a stellium and what does not